Purchases made through links earn us a small commission, at no extra cost to you.

-- Mendenhall Glacier is easily accessible from the cruise ship docks if you don’t want to do an organized excursion as part of your Alaska cruise.
-There is a shuttle bus that picks people up in the parking lot beside the Mount Roberts Tram.
-It costs $10/person each way.
-You can save $4.00 if you bundle your shuttle ticket with a ticket for Mount Roberts Tram.
-We paid $48 each to visit both places.
-Buy your ticket at the Mount Roberts Tram building.
+Getting There: Mendenhall Glacier is easily accessible from the cruise ship docks if you don’t want to do an organized excursion as part of your Alaska cruise.
+There is a shuttle bus that picks people up in the parking lot beside the Goldbelt Mount Roberts Tram.
+It’s first come first served and leaves every 20-30 minutes.
+The shuttle schedule is synched to the arrival and departure times of cruise ships.
+Service is less frequent on days when ships aren’t in port.

 - You can also take the city bus to Mendenhall Glacier, but it doesn’t leave from the cruise ship dock and drops off passengers 2.4 km from the visitor centre.
 While significantly more affordable, this option involves a lot of walking.

 Admission: Visitors must buy a park pass to enter the Mendenhall Glacier Visitor Centre and access Photo Point Trail and Steep Creek Trail.
 Access to the other trails is free.

 - Steep Creek Trail is near the visitor centre and may provide good wildlife viewing opportunities.
 This boardwalk trail is built off the ground to allow passage for bears and other wildlife.

 Bear Safety: Make sure you read up on bear safety before your visit and respect the signs forbidding food at Mendenhall Glacier.